amychurchwell/doctor-lookup/README.md

 ## Requirements

-Here are the following things your application must do.
-Read through the list carefully to make sure you add all needed functionality!

 A user should be able to enter a medical issue to receive a list of doctors in the Portland area that fit the search query.

-A user should be able to to enter a name to receive a list of doctors in the Portland area that fit the search query.
+A user should be able to to enter a name to receive a _list_ of doctors in the Portland area that fit the search query.

 If the query response includes any doctors, the following information should be included about each doctor: first name, last name, address, phone number, website and whether or not the doctor is accepting new patients (the API provides this data).